Gianna Gourley

-Gianna Gourley (born January 23, 2001) is an American professional soccer player who plays as a forward for DC Power FC of the USL Super League.
+Gianna Marie Gourley (born January 23, 2001) is an American professional soccer player who plays as a forward for DC Power FC of the USL Super League.
 She played college soccer for the Iowa Hawkeyes and the Grand Canyon Antelopes.

 Early life

 Gourley was born and raised in Las Vegas, Nevada.
 She played club soccer for Heat FC 01 in the ECNL.
 Gourley attended Bishop Gorman High School, where she played both soccer and basketball.
 She led the soccer team to two Nevada 4A state titles and one undefeated season.
 As a senior, she scored 28 goals, earned TopDrawerSoccer High School All-American honors, and was named Nevada's Gatorade Player of the Year.
 Gourley had also been named to the All-State team the year prior.

 College career

 Iowa Hawkeyes

 Getting off to a quick start, Gourley recorded two goals and two assists in her first six games with the Iowa Hawkeyes.
 She scored 3 more goals and had 19 total appearances (8 starts) in her freshman year.
 At the end of the season, Gourley was named to the Big Ten All-Freshman team, becoming the first Hawkeye to do so since 2016.